 First things first: where can you find free images to use?
 Perhaps you have some photos of your own to get you started, and that’s a great place to start.
 You can edit and share to your heart’s content, without worrying about copyright or licensing laws.
 But chances are you’ll eventually need a few more options than last summer’s vacation snapshots.
 Our two favorite sites for finding free images are Pixabay and Unsplash.
 Both offer a large variety of photos, illustrations, and vector graphics entirely free for both commercial and non-commercial use (though always be sure to double-check the license limitations before downloading).

 Another option that works great on social media is adding a little text to your image to spark conversation or share a key thought for the day.
 The good news is, you don’t need a design degree or expensive software to make eye-catching graphics!
 One of our favorite (free!) tools for this is Pablo.
 You can create something within seconds by using one of their pre-made templates, or make something a little more personalized with their huge database of photos (or upload your own!) and variety of image sizes and filters, font styles and text colors, and logo options.

-If you want something a little more customizable, check out Canva.
-We like this tool especially for creating personalized templates for sharing uniform-looking quotes and infographics of any size or shape.
+If you want something a little more customizable, another great favorite of ours is Canva.
+We like this tool especially for creating personalized templates for sharing uniform-looking quotes, infographics of any size or shape, and even making larger-scale presentations.
 You can choose from a variety of free backgrounds and templates, upload your own, or pay a dollar to use one of their premium images or design elements.